temaurice2000/linux-class-2025/README.md

-      III-  Copy your pub-key into your remote repository IV-  Create a new directory on your local machine V-  Clone the remote repository into your newly created directory on your local machine VI-   CD in your cloned repository and create a shell script that will Download and install Apache2 on your local machine.
+      III-  Copy your pub-key into your remote repository IV-  Create a new directory on your local machine V-  Clone the remote repository into your newly created directory on your local machine VI-   CD in your cloned repository
-     VII-   Create a new branch on your local machine called <<Your_First_Name>> VIII-  Make sure that your web-engine is up and running before you push your code back to the remote repository
+     VII-   Create a new branch on your local machine called <<Your_First_Name>> VII-   create a shell script that will Download and install Apache2 on your local machine.
+     IX-  Make sure that your web-engine is up and running before you push your code back to the remote repository